quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 Remember the steps are:

-1. Search the code samples for `Streaming Demo`
+1. Search the Code Samples for `Streaming Demo`

 2. Select the `Streaming Demo - Control` project